timothy-shields/linq-cpp/README.md

 # linq-cpp: LINQ for C++11 done right

-If you're interested in using or contributing to this library, **I'd really like to hear from you!**<br>
+If you're interested in using or contributing to this library, or if you just have questions, **I'd really like to hear from you!**<br>
 Contact me at timothy.shields@live.com.

 ## introduction